Do Alcoholics Get Drunk Faster?

 Alcoholism is a cunning, baffling, and powerful disease.
 Those who struggle with alcoholism often experience a range of external consequences and behavioral changes inconsistent with other chronic diseases.
 For example, they might experience the loss of a job or career because they keep showing up to work intoxicated.
 They might experience the loss of a long-term marriage because they keep showing up drunk after work or because they began an affair while under the influence.

 Alcoholism is a tricky disease, and because the symptoms are often behavioral, it can be difficult for people to fully understand why their loved one has been “acting out.”
-If they wanted to stop they would just stop, right?
+If they wanted to stop, they would stop, right?
 If they truly loved me, they would put down the bottle, work on the marriage, or stop drinking before big business meetings, right?

 Alcoholism as a Chronic and Relapsing Disease

 In reality, alcoholism is a chronic and relapsing brain disease that changes cognitive function over time.
 If a person drinks heavily and daily for an extended period, they develop physical alcohol dependence.
-Their brain tells them that if they stop drinking, they will actually die.
-As a result, alcohol becomes a priority even over the most basic human needs, including food, water, shelter, and sleep.
+Their brain tells them that if they stop drinking, they will die.
+As a result, alcohol becomes a priority even over basic human needs, including food, water, shelter, and sleep.
 It is extremely painful to watch someone you care for fall victim to alcoholism.